onzfonz/comp227/src/content/3/en/part3c.md

 const Note = mongoose.model('Note', noteSchema)
 ```

-First, we define the [schema](http://mongoosejs.com/docs/guide.html) of a note that is stored in the *noteSchema* variable.
+First, we define the [schema](http://mongoosejs.com/docs/guide.html) of a note that is stored in the `noteSchema` variable.
 The schema tells Mongoose how the note objects are to be stored in the database.

-In the *Note* model definition, the first <i>"Note"</i> parameter is the singular name of the model.
+In the `Note` model definition, the first `'Note'` parameter is the singular name of the model.
-The name of the collection will be the lowercase plural <i>notes</i>, because the [Mongoose convention](http://mongoosejs.com/docs/models.html) is to automatically name collections as the plural (e.g. <i>notes</i>) when the schema refers to them in the singular (e.g. <i>Note</i>).
+The name of the collection will be the lowercase plural `notes`, because the [Mongoose convention](http://mongoosejs.com/docs/models.html) is to automatically name collections as the plural (e.g. `notes`) when the schema refers to them in the singular (e.g. `Note`).

-Document databases like Mongo are <i>schemaless</i>, meaning that the database itself does not care about the structure of the data that is stored in the database.
+Document databases like Mongo are **schemaless**, meaning that the database itself does not care about the structure of the data that is stored in the database.
 It is possible to store documents with completely different fields in the same collection.

-The idea behind Mongoose is that the data stored in the database is given a <i>schema at the level of the application</i> that defines the shape of the documents stored in any given collection.
+The idea behind Mongoose is that the data stored in the database is given a *schema at the level of the application* that defines the shape of the documents stored in any given collection.

 ### Creating and saving objects

-Next, the application creates a new note object with the help of the <i>Note</i> [model](http://mongoosejs.com/docs/models.html):
+Next, the application creates a new note object with the help of the `Note` [model](http://mongoosejs.com/docs/models.html):

 ```js
 const note = new Note({